 “If the doors of perception were cleansed everything would appear to man as it is, Infinite.
 For man has closed himself up, till he sees all things through narrow chinks of his cavern.”
 William Blake

-This new body of work is about my idea of Infinity and especially what it means to me personally.
-I don’t take photographs I build them.
+This new body of work is about my idea of the Infinite as it pertains to systems and spaces that we humans can not perceive.
+I am trying to visualize what the world would look like in its totality.
+With this series I don’t "take" the photograph, I build it from the ground up.
 I am very interested in the marks I can make in the darkroom using an entropic process I have developed over the years.
-I’m equally interested in the ideas I can generate and the ensuing questions I can bring to the medium, its history and language.
+I’m equally interested in the ideas I can generate and the ensuing questions I can bring to the medium, its history, language and close ties with painting.
 For, above all, photography is a language and I believe it’s a medium that is still in its infancy yet moving forward at a very rapid rate.

 All of my work is about process, looking at things very closely, the marks I can generate with the silver metals in black and white photo paper and especially exploring the spaces between photography and mark making.
-My work has had a great deal to do with manipulating the photographic surface and this series is just an extension of that exploration.
+My work has had a great deal to do with manipulating the photographic surface and this series is also another extension of that exploration.

 On a good day my images are all three.

 Installation View: Of Earth, Heaven and Light at Karsten Greve, Koln